-For the last 40 years, employers have been paying for the vast majority of private healthcare in the US—acting as a passenger, not a driver.
-That’s changing.
+For the last 40 years, employers have been paying for the vast majority of private healthcare in this country–acting as a passenger, not a driver.
+Today, things are different.
 Employers have taken the lead and are proving that things can be done differently without massive regulatory change.
-From the proliferation of new care models, to the billions of dollars poured into HCIT, to an entirely new generation of healthcare companies serving employers—we’re witnessing the rise of The Employer-Driven Healthcare Economy.
 The impact?
 Greater cost control and a better healthcare experience.
 The solution?
-Technology that powers everything.
+Technology that powers your entire strategy.

 Healthcare is a massive investment that most business leaders don’t have a handle on.
 With costs increasing year over year—it’s eating into your profits and your employees’ pockets.

 9.3% of total compensation for employees goes to healthcare costs, up from 5.6% in 2001.2,3